Recycling and Waste

 For alternative disposal please check the Kane County Recycles website at: www.countyofkane.org/pages/recycling

-Please Note: Sharps and over-the-counter items are not accepted.
+Please Note: Sharps, over-the-counter items, inhalers, or any pressurized containers are not accepted.
 (Please see Medical Waste Disposal above for appropriate disposal.)
 The disposal program will not accept medication from any entity authorized to dispense prescription drugs, including but not limited to, pharmacies and medical offices.

 Monday through Friday: St. Charles residents can dispose of their old electronics at the City of St. Charles Public Works facility, 1405 S. 7th Ave., Monday to Friday, 8:00 a.m. to 3:00 p.m.
 The City’s Electronics Recycling Drop-Off program offers a way to properly dispose of home electronics, which were banned from landfills in Illinois as of Jan.
 1, 2012.

 Computers, TVs, DVD players, printers and power tools are some examples of what can be recycled.
 A complete list of acceptable items is available as a PDF download.
 It is also posted at the drop-off facility.
 Items that will not be accepted include white goods, large appliances, extra-large wooden speakers, loose batteries and household hazardous waste.
 The program is a partnership between the City and Kane County.